stellar/go/services/horizon/docker/verify-range/README.md

                       -e BASE_BRANCH=master \
                       verify-range:latest
   ```
-* example to run verify range with gcs datastore:
+* run verify range with gcs datastore to use precomputed ledger metadata from buckets, captive core is not used:
   ```
   docker run -e FROM=63 \
                       -e TO=127 \